 Henry VIII: The King of Weddings

 With six wives, Henry VIII certainly knew how to plan a wedding.
-Although these marriage didn’t all end happily (“Divorced, Beheaded, Died, Divorced, Beheaded, Survived” – the famous rhyme which mirrors the fate of Henry’s wives), Henry certainly knew a lot about getting married.
-If you’re a history lover then you’ll love the history behind these stunning wedding venues.
+Although these marriages didn’t all end happily (“Divorced, Beheaded, Died, Divorced, Beheaded, Survived” – the famous rhyme which mirrors the fate of Henry VIII wives), Henry certainly knew a lot about getting married.
+If you’re a history lover, then you’ll love the history behind these stunning wedding venues.

 1. Leeds Castle, Kent – Home to Catherine of Aragon and Henry VIII, Leeds Castle is a stunningly majestic location for a wedding.
-Catharine had six of Henry’s children, but only one survived – Princess Mary.
-Surrounded by 500 acres of parkland and gardens, the Castle is an idyllic setting for couples seeking a romantic back drop.
+Catherine had six of Henry’s children, but only one survived – Princess Mary.
+Surrounded by 500 acres of parkland and gardens, the castle is an idyllic setting for couples seeking a romantic back drop or a medieval wedding.

 2. Hever Castle, Kent – Anne Boleyn (Henry’s second wife) was brought up at Hever Castle.
 Becoming Queen for just 1000 days, Anne Boleyn was later put on trial for treason and beheaded!
-That aside, Hever Castle is a stunning wedding venue set within extensive luxurious gardens, featuring Hever lake.
+That aside, Hever Castle is a stunning wedding venue set within extensive luxurious gardens, featuring Hever lake – perfect if you fancy being a Tudor bride!

 3. Ashridge House, Hertfordshire – Originally founded in 1283 as a Monastery, Ashridge House is packed with history and character.
 After the dissolution of the Monastery, the property fell into the hands of Henry VIII.
 Henry’s children, including Queen Mary, Edward VI and Elizabeth I all spent time at the House.
 Henry spent Christmas at Ashridge in 1540 and frequently used it as a hunting base.